Welcome to WOKAS

 The Weald of Kent Art Society is a fun, vibrant and friendly group of enthusiasts of all ages and artistic levels.

-We embrace art in all its forms and have demonstrations and talks, members' painting sessions and painting days out, as well as exhibitions - the most recent being the online 2020 summer Art Unlocked exhibition.
+We embrace art in all its forms and have demonstrations and talks, members' painting sessions and painting days out, as well as exhibitions.
+Running through May 2021 we have the online Art Unlocked 2 exhibition.

 This website is where members can share some of their art and provides information about current and future events.